KyeBuff/five-a-side/README.md

   } else if(!isAllSameRating && isOddNumPlayers && isTotalRatingEven && avgRating <= 2) {
     //ELSE IF - players do not share the same rating, there is odd total players, the total rating is even and the avgRating <= 2

-    // We can perfectly balance the teams tolerance = 0;
+    // We can perfectly balance these teams tolerance = 0;
   }